-- National infrastructure plans - Water Management Plans - County-wide plans (eg: for minerals and waste, transport etc) - The Oxfordshire Local Enterprise Plan - The Core Strategies and LDPs of other neighbouring authorities that encompass adjacent areas of development, strategic routes or shared environmentally sensitive areas such as AONB.
-Green Belt, SSSIs/SACs Heritage Assets and their settings or natural resources (aquifers watercourses and high quality agricultural land - The Berkshire and Wessex AONB Management Plan - Other relevant plans and environmental objectives eg: Biodiversity plans Oxford's emerging Heritage Plan.
+- National infrastructure plans - Water Management Plans - County-wide plans (eg: for minerals and waste, transport etc) - The Oxfordshire Local Enterprise Plan - The Core Strategies and LDPs of other neighbouring authorities that encompass adjacent areas of development, strategic routes or shared environmentally sensitive areas such as AONB, Green Belt, SSSIs/SACs Heritage Assets and their settings or natural resources (aquifers watercourses and high quality agricultural land) - The Berkshire and Wessex AONB Management Plan

-Yet it is self-evident that much of what this Plan seeks to promote - in terms of all three strands of sustainable development (economic social and environmental objectives) - are all intimately bound up with these other plans in terms of development pressure, infrastructure requirements and environmental protection.

-This falls far short of meeting the SEA requirement to consider the environmental effects of the Plan within its wider context.
-As a result of NOT meeting this requirement the SA failed to identify and address cumulative effects adequately (see 6 below).

-This also fails to meet the Duty to Co-operate, that in the context of ensuring that development is sustainable requires efforts to prevent, reduce and as fully as possible offset any significant adverse effects can be met (see 7 below) which are further grounds for considering it unsound.
+- Other relevant plans and environmental objectives eg: Biodiversity plans and Oxford's emerging Heritage Plan. - Yet it is self-evident that much of what this Plan seeks to promote in terms of all three strands of sustainable development (economic, social and environmental objectives) are all intimately bound up with these other plans in terms of development pressure, infrastructure requirements and environmental protection. - This falls far short of meeting the SEA requirement to consider the environmental effects of the Plan within its wider context.
+As a result of NOT meeting this requirement, the SA failed to identify and address cumulative effects adequately (see 6 below). - This also fails to meet the Duty to Co-operate, given the context of ensuring that development is sustainable requires efforts to prevent, reduce and as fully as possible offset any significant adverse effects (see 7 below), which are further grounds for considering the Plan unsound.

-(2) he relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme:
+(2) The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the Plan or programme:

-Table 2.2 indicates that this requirement is covered in Section 6 of the SA report and the likely evolution in section 7.
-The very broad-brush description of the environment in this section is very superficial; it is almost purely descriptive of content (numbers of sites etc) NOT the state of the environment - eg: the condition, rate of loss, management status, etc.

-Almost all the aspects where the current state of the district is described relates to the state of population, housing, economy and travel, NOT the aspects of the environment which both the SEA and the SA guidance require to be covered.

-The coverage of how the state of the environment would be likely to evolve without the Plan is non-existent.
-This is perhaps inevitable as a consequence of its current state not being described; but self-evidently environmentally sensitive areas currently protected by high level policy and statutory protections earmarked for development would be less likely to be lost if the great weight that should be given to their protection were respected and not competing against a presumption in favour of development.
-This applies to large areas of AONB and Green Belt and the settings of many heritage assets currently threatened by several of the proposed areas of development.

-This complete failure to meet the SEA requirements matters because it is crucial to weighing up whether the Plan has been developed with a proper consideration of environmental protections that require 'great weight' to be given to them, and whether the need for development there rather than somewhere else or in some other form or distribution is really justifiable.
+- Table 2.2 indicates that this requirement is covered in Section 6 of the SA report and the likely evolution in section 7.
+The very broad-brush description of the environment in this section is very superficial; it is almost purely descriptive of content (numbers of sites etc) NOT the state of the environment eg: the condition, rate of loss, management status, etc. - Almost all the aspects where the current state of the district is described relates to the state of population, housing, economy and travel, NOT the aspects of the environment, which both the SEA and the SA guidance require to be covered. - The coverage of how the state of the environment would be likely to evolve without the Plan is non-existent.
+This is perhaps inevitable as a consequence of its current state not being described; but selfevidently environmentally sensitive areas currently protected by high level policy and statutory protections earmarked for development would be less likely to be lost if the 'great weight' that should be given to their protection were respected and they were not competing against a presumption in favour of development.
+This applies to large areas of AONB and Green Belt and the settings of many heritage assets currently threatened by several of the proposed areas of development. - This complete failure to meet the SEA requirements matters because it is crucial to weighing up whether the Plan has been developed with a proper consideration of environmental protections that require 'great weight' to be given to them, and whether the need for development there rather than somewhere else or in some other form or distribution is really justifiable.